Berfimm/MSSQL-JOINS/README.md

 **For open project in the MSSQL :**

-You can setup AdventureWorks and TSQL databases to your database with run setup.cmd (Starter > setup.cmd)
+You can setup AdventureWorks.bak and TSQL.bak files to your database with run setup.cmd (Starter > setup.cmd)

 Open project to Mssql solution explorer(Starter > Project > run Project.ssmssln)